-We think there's no better way to understand engineering concepts and principles than by using them to solve real-life challenges.
+Engaging with practical, hands-on engineering challenges is the most effective way to master the most important concepts.
 That's why our weekly sessions task students to design and build new and exciting LEGO® machines and K'NEX® structures.
-And the building part is only the start: students learn how to test their creations, entering them in friendly contests against competing teams and implementing the new design principles they've mastered.
-In other words, you can count on us to engage, support and excite the budding engineer, architect or mechanic in your family — so expect race cars, bridges and other stimulating projects to become the main topic of conversation during your car rides together!
+And the learning doesn't end once building is finished: students also learn how to test their creations, entering them in friendly contests and redesigning them according to the new principles learned.
+Very simply, our goal is to guide and motivate your budding engineer, mechanic or architect — so you shouldn't be surprised when race cars, bridges and other engaging projects become your son or daughter's preferred topic of conversation!

-- Regular updates: We'll email you after each session with photos, summaries and a sneak peek of next week's project.
+- Frequent updates: After each session we'll contact you via email with photos, summaries and a brief look ahead to the next project.